-Implementation: Iranian and Iran-related entities designated under the Order are listed in the table at the end of this report.
+Implementation: No entities designated under this order were, or are to later be, "de-listed" to implement the JCPOA and additional entities have been designated since JCPOA implementation.
+Iran-related entities designated under the Order are listed in the table at the end of this report.